aces/Loris/modules/instrument_builder/help/instrument_builder.md

 _Formatting fields_ for cosmetic/visual form features:

 - Blank Line : for separating blocks of questions.
 Leave blank "Question Name" and "Question Text".
-- Page Break : for add a new page within the instrument.
+- Page Break : for adding a new page within the instrument.
 The "Question Text" should be populated with the name of the new page.
 Note that the first page of an instrument should be the _Top_ page (containing scores), followed by _page 1_.